Weyerhaeuser NR Company

 About forestry service, 98531, Centralia, WA, US, Washington

 Centralia () is a city in Lewis County, Washington, United States.
 It is located along Interstate 5 near the midpoint between Seattle and Portland, Oregon.
 The city had a population of 18,183 at the 2020 census.
-Centralia is twinned with Chehalis, located to the south near the confluence of the Chehalis and Newaukum rivers. == History == The area was first settled by the Upper Chehalis people with the first non-indigenous settlers arriving in 1845.
+Centralia is twinned with Chehalis, located to the south near the confluence of the Chehalis and Newaukum rivers. == History == === Skookumchuck === The area was first settled by the Upper Chehalis people, who had several villages at the confluence of the Skookumchuck and Chehalis rivers.
+The first non-indigenous settlers arrived in 1845.
 In 1850, J. G. Cochran and his wife Anna were led there via the Oregon Trail by their adopted son, George Washington, a free African-American.
 The family feared Washington would be forced into slavery if they stayed in Missouri after the passage of the Compromise of 1850.
 Cochran filed a donation land claim near the Borst Home in 1852 and was able to sell his claim to Washington for $6,000 because unlike the neighboring Oregon Territory, there was no restriction against passing legal ownership of land to African Americans in the newly formed Washington Territory.
-The new community was connected to the Columbia and Puget Sound regions via the first major road in the area in 1857.
-In the 1850s and 1860s, Centralia's Borst Home, at the confluence of the Chehalis and Skookumchuck Rivers, was the site of a toll ferry, and the halfway stopping point for stagecoaches operating between Kalama, Washington and Tacoma.
+The town was originally called Skookumchuck.

 Neighborhoods in Centralia, Washington